 Maintain a healthy diet

-If you are experiencing anxiety and stress, the average person can minimize that by eating a good balanced diet, says Dr. Sherrill.
-Enjoying healthy, well-balanced meals, staying hydrated, and limiting alcohol and caffeine are the first steps in helping relieve anxiety through diet, but there are other foods and habits to consider to help stay calm.
-A study from Ohio State University showed that omega-3 fatty acids (from foods such as salmon and walnuts) can reduce anxiety while other research has shown links between foods rich in zinc (oysters and liver), magnesium (leafy greens and whole grains), antioxidants, and probiotics.
+If you are experiencing anxiety and stress, the average person can help minimize that by eating a balanced diet, says Dr. Sherrill.
+Enjoying healthy, well-balanced meals, staying hydrated, and limiting alcohol and caffeine are the first steps in helping relieve anxiety through diet.
 Making sure that you don’t skip meals is also important to avoid a drop in blood sugar, which can cause you to feel jittery and worsen your anxiety.
-Here are some more totally natural remedies for anxiety symptoms.
+(Here are some more totally natural remedies for anxiety symptoms.)

-We know that exercise is good for our physical health, but research also shows that adults who engage in regular physical activity experience fewer depressive and anxiety symptoms.
+We know that exercise is good for our physical health, but research has also found that low levels of physical activity are associated with anxiety.
+Researchers have found that exercise such as running activates brain chemicals that can reduce anxiety.
 “If you are experiencing anxiety and stress, the average person can minimize that by exercising, practicing mindfulness-based movement such as yoga and Tai Chi,” says Dr. Cassiday.
-Aerobic exercise helps your body produce endorphins, which help relieve pain and induce feelings of euphoria while simple activities such as taking a walk can help take your mind off anxiety.
+Aerobic exercise helps your body produce endorphins, which help relieve pain and induce feelings of euphoria while simple activities such as taking a walk can help take your mind off the anxiety.

 Know your triggers